joshluisaac/poweretl-notifier/README.md

 -[Headers](#headers)

+---
 ## Build
 This will download the required dependencies, assemble the build structure and generate a zip file for deployment.
 Execute __rebuild.sh__ to accomplish this.
+The build zip file can be found at the project root directory with a timestamp naming convention.

+The naming convention uses the format `poweretl-notifier_%Y%m%d_%H%M%S.zip`

+---

 ## Headers
 Headers are defined by the '#' symbol.
 One '#' for H1,  two for H2, etc